Cahn-C/DevOps-Engineer-Basics/linux-command-line.md

 ```

-- This command lets systemd know that there is a new service configured <br>
+- This command lets systemd know that there is a new service configured
   ```
   systemctl daemon-reload
   ```